fmilitao/ok-times/README.md

 #OK Times Table Practice#

 An OK way to practice the times table.
 Random mode uses weights somewhat from the graph of: http://www.bbc.com/news/blogs-magazine-monitor-28143553 (more like a very rough approximation).
+Uses times table from 2 to 12.

 Help/assist (showing the blurred answer after a few seconds) can be disabled with `h` or by clicking the score.